Isaac Isaacs: Personal life

 Isaacs married Deborah "Daisy" Jacobs, daughter of a tobacco merchant, at her parents' home in St Kilda on 18 July 1888.
-They had two daughters, one born in 1890 and the other in 1892.
-The daughters were Marjorie Isaacs Cohen who died in 1968 and was survived by a son (Thomas B. Cohen), and Nancy Isaacs Cullen.
+They had two daughters, born in 1890 and 1892; Marjorie Isaacs Cohen (who died in 1968 and was survived by a son, Thomas B. Cohen), and Nancy Isaacs Cullen.
 Lady Isaacs died at Bowral, New South Wales, in 1960.

 Later life and death

 Isaacs was 81 when his term ended in 1936, but his public life was far from over.
 He remained active in various causes for another decade and wrote frequently on matters of constitutional law.
 In the 1940s he became embroiled in controversy with the Jewish community both in Australia and internationally through his outspoken opposition to Zionism.
 His principal critic was Julius Stone.
 Isaacs was supported by Rabbi Jacob Danglow (1880–1962) and Harold Boas.
-Isaacs insisted that Judaism was a religious identity and not a national or ethnic one.
+Isaacs stated that Judaism was a religious identity and not a national or ethnic one.
 He opposed the notion of a Jewish homeland in Palestine.
 Isaacs said "[p]olitical Zionism to which I am irrevocably opposed for the reasons which will be found clearly stated, must be sharply distinguished from religious and cultural Zionism to which I am strongly attached."

 Isaacs opposed Zionism partly because he disliked nationalism of all kinds and saw Zionism as a form of Jewish national chauvinism—and partly because he saw the Zionist agitation in Palestine as disloyalty to the British Empire, to which he was devoted.
 Following the King David Hotel bombing in 1946, he wrote that "the honour of Jews throughout the world demands the renunciation of political Zionism".

 Isaacs's main objections to Political Zionism were: